Quasi-Experimental Shift-Share Research Designs: Appendix Results

 \subsection{Finite-Sample Performance of SSIV: Monte-Carlo Evidence}

 In this appendix we study the finite-sample performance of the SSIV estimator via Monte-Carlo simulation.
-We base this simulation on the data of \textcite{AutorDorn2001}, as described in Section \ref{sec:Application}.
+We base this simulation on the data of \textcite{AutorDorn2001}, as described in Section \ref{subsec:Application}.
 For comparison, we also simulate more conventional shock-level IV estimators, similar to those used in \textcite{AADHP2016}, which also estimate the effects of import competition with China on U.S. employment.
 We begin by describing the design of these simulations and the benchmark Monte-Carlo results.
 We then explore how the simulation results change with various deviations from the benchmark: with different levels of industry concentration, different numbers of industries and regions, and with many shock instruments.
-Besides showing the general robustness of our framework, these extensions allow us to see how informative some conventional rules of thumb are on the finite-sample performance of shift-share estimators.
+Besides showing the general robustness of our framework, these extensions allow us to see how informative some conventional rules of thumb are on the finite-sample performance of shift-share estimators.\footnote{Naturally, these simulation results may be specific to the data-generating process we consider here, modeled after the ``China shock'' setting of \textcite{AutorDorn2001}.
+In practice, we recommend that researchers perform similar simulations based on their data if they are concerned with the quality of asymptotic approximation\textemdash a suggestion that of course applies to conventional shock-level IV analyses as well.}

 \paragraph*{Simulation design}